dianacortes003/tDNA_IS/Simple tDNA Version/README.md

 ## How to use

+>The program only utilizes the built-in modules `datetime`, `csv`, and `os`. **No installation of third-party Python modules is necessary**.

 To run this program locally:
-1. Download or clone this repository to your local machine.
+1. Download [Simple tDNA Program](https://github.com/dianacortes003/tDNA_IS/tree/main/Simple%20tDNA%20Version/Simple%20tDNA%20Program) folder or clone this repository to your local machine.
 2. Open the project folder in a code editor such as Cursor or Visual Studio Code.
 3. Ensure the following 6 files are located in the same directory: